Sitting at your desk for several hours at a time can contribute to a sedentary lifestyle which can have adverse effects on your health.

 Cons: There are no instructions for assembly, does not work well with very high standing desks

-This multi, award-winning standing desk chair from Leanrite allows you to easily move through multiple positions and promotes neutral posture to strengthen your back.
+This standing desk chair from VIVO allows you to easily move through multiple positions and promotes neutral posture to strengthen your back.

 You can perch, sit and lean in this chair which has a front tilting seat that helps to reduce numbness in the tailbone.

-It is touted as the only standing desk chair designed for all-day use and can accommodate persons between 5 ft to 6ft 4 inches tall with a maximum weight capacity of 270 pounds.
+It is touted as the only standing desk chair designed for all-day use and should be able to accommodate persons between 5 ft to 6ft 4 inches tall with a maximum weight capacity of 275 pounds.

 One of the downsides to this product is that it cost significantly more than the previously mentioned Seville Classics Airlift 360.